See also UK | Mining | Defence

 By 2015-16, South Australia will have $7.7Bn in debt.
 Revenue fell $1Bn in 2011 due to fall in GST.
 It is the highest taxing state in Australia.

-From 2012 onwards, there is $109Bn in major infrastructure projects like Olympic Dam Uranium mine and Submarine Project.
+From 2012 onwards, there is $109Bn in major infrastructure projects like Olympic Dam Uranium mine expansion (plans) and French Future Submarine Project (cancelled) now AUKUS Nuclear-Powered Submarine Project at Osborne Naval Shipyard.

-The latest Defence Submarine Project was won by French firm DCNS who are spending $50Bn (4/16).
+The latest Defence Future Submarine Project was won by French firm DCNS (now NAVAL Group) who are spending $50Bn (4/16).

 Australian Submarine Corporation built in Adelaide Collins Class Submarines in 1990s but lost tender to overseas for Barracuda Class submarines.

-I am going to Future Submarine Industry Briefing by DCNS 11/5/17 in Brisbane.
+I went to Future Submarine Industry Briefing by DCNS 11/5/17 in Brisbane.

 See The search for an economic solution for South Australia 4/17 - pro defence, mining, arts, con auto industry, steelworks, power industry